flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20190805-quick-quotes.md

     while we're closed."
   card_citation: ''
 card_2:
-  card_text: "> “For all of you that have made a fortune in the markets, or seen your 401Ks rise beyond your wildest expectations, more good news is coming!a\x19\n> \n> President Trump on Twitter praising the recent rally in the stock market.
+  card_text: "> “For all of you that have made a fortune in the markets, or seen your 401Ks rise beyond your wildest expectations, more good news is coming!ax19n> n> President Trump on Twitter praising the recent rally in the stock market.
 It is not immediately clear what the good news might be, but some suggest it may be a trade deal with Mexico, and possibly Canada."
   card_citation: ''
 card_3:
   card_text: >-